Doormann/Doorman-Box-of-Tricks/README.md

 More tools can be added if need be.
 Most of the tools have generic commands they run.
 Edit to your hearts content.

 **Note** :
-This program required python to be installed on your machine (or the targets).
+This program requires python to be installed on your machine (or the targets).

 # Open those doors!!!